AdobeDocs/pass.en/help/authentication/degradation-api-overview.md

 >[!NOTE]
 >
 >The content on this page is provided for information purposes only.
 Usage of this API requires a current license from Adobe.
 No unauthorized use is permitted.
+>In order to use the Degradation API, you will need to:
+>- ask the support team for a software  statement for your registered application
+>- obtain an access token based on [Dynamic Client Registration](dynamic-client-registration.md)
+>

+>[!NOTE]
+>
+>In order to use the Degradation API, you will need to:
+>- ask the support team for a software  statement for your registered application
+>- obtain an access token based on [Dynamic Client Registration](dynamic-client-registration.md)
+>

 ## General Information {#general_info}